The Software Programming curriculum is listed below for ages 10+.

 - Learn and practice roles such as Business Analyst, Project Manager, Architect, Tester and Programmer

 Successful completion of WEB02 is a required prerequisite.
-Course is targeted to be offered in Summer or Fall 2019.
+Course is targeted to be offered in Fall 2019 or Spring 2020.

 Introduction to Databases and SQL.
 Design and implement simple databases to achieve programming project goals.
 More advanced Java coding concepts and algorithms will be covered along with software development life cycles principles of requirements, design, coding, testing and deployment.

 Successful completion of JAVA01 is a required prerequisite.
-Course is targeted to be offered in Spring 2020.
+Course is targeted to be offered in Summer 2020.

 Complete the programming portfolio by advancing to full stack programming by combining a Web Front End, Java Back-End with a Database.
 Design solutions for real-world problems and learn how software is used in Business and develop an Business Plan to implement student-designed solutions.